icann/OCTO-TE-labs-setup/README.md

 - Click on "Next"
 - Scroll to the bottom of the page
 - Click on "Next"
-- Wait approx. 30 minutes
+- After around 5 minutes the stack creation should show "CREATE_COMPLETE"
-- after around 5 minutes the stack creation should show "CREATE_COMPLETE"
+- Wait approx. 30 minutes for all lab setup scripts to finish too.
 - **DONE**

 # Lab access